 - Wear a vocabulary badge on your school lanyard to have it in front of the teacher and students all day long.

 - Have students wear and use the word.

 - Students can switch lanyards with other students.
 Make it into a fun game.

-- Reward students with a brag tag in bright cardstock colors.
+- Reward students with a small matching tag in bright cardstock colors.